 This is also a popular way of pricing client projects.
 Rather than outlining your services and how much they cost, you’d quote a price for the entire project.
 This can be an excellent pricing method if you’re afraid that the client will slice something out of the quote that you’ll need to do your job well (such as cutting out keyphrase research in order to save a few bucks.
 Yes. it happens.)

 The challenge with project-based pricing is you may underestimate the time you’ll need to spend – so what you think will take you 10 hours may take you 25.
 Sometimes, you can go back to the client and ask for more money…but usually only if you’re already addressed this in your agreement.
 Otherwise, it looks like a bait-and-switch.

 Like per-page pricing, you’ll have to set some really clear boundaries.
 If this is your preferred pricing method, just make sure that the client understands what’s included – and what may trigger an additional fee (with the client’s approval, of course.)
 That way, you’re protected – and the client knows exactly what they’re paying for.

 One final warning…

 My final piece of advice?
 Don’t sell yourself short.
-It’s tempting to charge a rock-bottom rate just to get business in the door – or be too afraid to raise your rates.
+You provide your clients an incredible amount of value — and that’s worth money!
+It’s tempting to charge a rock-bottom rate just to get business in the door — or be too afraid to raise your rates.
 As my father used to tell me, “If nobody is complaining that your prices are too high, you’re not charging enough.”

 That’s excellent advice.